On the relationship between orbital moment anisotropy, magnetocrystalline anisotropy, and Dzyaloshinskii-Moriya interaction in W/Co/Pt trilayers: Results and Discussion

 We have also performed W and Pt $L_{3,2}$-edge XMCD measurements on W/Co and Pt/Co bilayers to study the proximity-induced magnetization.
 The XAS and XMCD spectra are shown in Fig.~\ref{fig:XMCD_HM}.
 XMCD signals are found only in the Pt/Co bilayer.
 These results indicate that proximity-induced magnetization exists at the Pt/Co interface but does not exist at the W/Co interface.

 Now, we discuss the relationship between the MCA, DMI and OMA of Co in W/Co/Pt trilayers.
 According to Figs.~\ref{fig:MCA} and ~\ref{fig:BLS}, MCA and $|D|$ scale with $1/t_\mathrm{eff}$ for $t_\mathrm{eff} \gtrsim 1$ nm, indicating the interfacial origin of the two properties.
 Bruno has proposed that the MCA and OMA are proportional to each other in FM monolayers \cite{Bruno1989PRB}.
 Both MCA and the OMA of Co indeed increase with decreasing $t_\mathrm{eff}$ smaller than $\sim 0.8$ nm.
 However, the OMA tends to increase more rapidly with decreasing $t_\mathrm{eff}$ than what the Bruno's law predicts from the values of MCA.
 These results suggest additional contributions to MCA, such as strain or magnetic dipole $m_\mathrm{T}$.
 Previous studies have indicated that strain in the film texture can weaken the MCA when the magnetic layer thickness is reduced to a few atomic layers \cite{Johnson1996RepProgPhys,Lau2017APL}.
-The $t_\mathrm{eff}$ dependences of MCA and $K_\mathrm{eff} t_\mathrm{eff}$ are in accordance with such studies. van der Laan has also shown that $m_\mathrm{T}$ affects MCA in strongly spin-orbit coupled systems, which has been associated with spin-flip virtual excitation \cite{vanderLaan1998JPCM}.
+The $t_\mathrm{eff}$ dependences of MCA and $K_\mathrm{eff} t_\mathrm{eff}$ are in accordance with such studies.
+In a very recent study, MCA has been found directly determined by the strain while OMA doesn't follows the prediction by Bruno's rule in a Heusler alloy \cite{Kubota2022PRMater}.
+These results also suggest that the strain can play a significant role on MCA besides OMA. van der Laan has also shown that $m_\mathrm{T}$ affects MCA in strongly spin-orbit coupled systems, which has been associated with spin-flip virtual excitation \cite{vanderLaan1998JPCM}.
 Such relationship has been confirmed in recent experiments \cite{Miwa2017NC, Ikeda2017APL, Shibata2018npjQM}.
 Unfortunately, the XMCD spectra of our W/Co/Pt trilayers does not have sufficient resolution to derive $m_\mathrm{T}$ accurately.